Teojusin: Worship

-Soyangpune yeonggyejjimeul badeushideon nae daegaminde igeoti da museun soyeonginga ((and) What is this all when Teojushin has young chicken jjim in a small bowl)In the gut dedicated to Teojushin, the mudang (shaman) would represent this aspect of Teojushin by holding tteok above the head and dancing while holding a cow's foot around the house and drinking alcohol.
+Soyangpune yeonggyejjimeul badeushideon nae daegaminde igeoti da museun soyeonginga ((and) What is this all when Teojusin has young chicken jjim in a small bowl)In the gut dedicated to Teojusin, the mudang (shaman) would represent this aspect of Teojusin by holding tteok above the head and dancing while holding a cow's foot around the house and drinking alcohol.
 The shaman also used a scimitar and trident in the gut.

-There is also the Jishin Balbgi ritual, where the earth of the village was stepped on as they circled around the village, visiting individual houses.
-It was believed that Teojushin would drive away evil ghosts, or Gwishin, and bring luck to the village.
+There is also the Jisin Balbgi ritual, where the earth of the village was stepped on as they circled around the village, visiting individual houses.
+It was believed that Teojusin would drive away evil ghosts, or Gwisin, and bring luck to the village.

 As a wealth deity, those who aspire to be affluent must worship her devoutly.
-She is also the goddess who is said to command the deities of the cardinal directions, the Obang Shinjang.
+Teojusin is also the goddess who is said to command the deities of the cardinal directions, the Obang Shinjang.